Hotel Le Canberra – Quietly chic stay with four-star comfort in central Cannes.

 - Walking: The most popular spots in Cannes are all within easy walking distance.
 Shopping on Rue d’Antibes is outside the door, La Croisette and the beach are 4 minutes away, and the Palais des Festival 10 minutes (0.5 mile) away.
 The train station is 8 minutes’ walk (0.4 mile).

-- Subway and Bus: Local buses by Palmbus serve the town from a station by Le Vieux Port (0.8 mile, 16-minute walk).
-For example, the 18 bus stops outside Fnac (0.1 mile, 2 minutes from the hotel) on its way to the train station and then west to the Hôtel de Ville and Le Vieux Port.
+- Subway and Bus: Local buses by Palmbus serve the town from a station by Le Vieux Port (0.8 mile).
+For example, the 18 bus stops outside Fnac (0.1 mile) on its way to the train station and then west to the Hôtel de Ville and Le Vieux Port.
 The A and 1 buses are an excellent option for getting from Cannes-Mandelieu airport to the train station and back.
 Lignes d’Azur buses go from the train station further afield, e.g. to Nice, Nice-Côte d’Azur airport, and Grasse.

 - Taxis, Uber, Lyft: Taxis from Nice-Côte d’Azur airport take around 30 minutes (17 miles) and cost around €80.
 Ubers are a bit cheaper, starting at around €50-60.
 For the short ride from the hotel to the Palais des Festivals, both taxis and Ubers are around €8, but you will probably prefer to walk in the busy town center.